wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <img src="/images/maze-bucket.png" alt="paint bucket tool pouring a maze pattern">

-Flood fill functions work like the paint bucket tool in an image editing program.
-They start from one pixel then expand to all connected pixels of the same color, replacing them with a new color.

-If we start a flood fill from any pixel and afterwards there are no pixels left with that color then all pixels in that color must be connected.

 In this article we generate mazes using jupyter notebooks, numpy, matplotlib, and the scikit-image `flood_fill` function.

+"Flood fill" functions work like the paint bucket tool in an image editing program.
+They start from one pixel in an image then expand to all connected pixels of the same color, replacing them with a new color.

+If we start a flood fill from any pixel in an image and it covers all pixels with the same color then they must all be connected, like the path in a maze from the beginning to the end.

 <!--more-->